Information Blocking

 Information blocking claims can be submitted online through ONC’s Report Information Blocking Portal.

-As specified by the Cures Act, information blocking claims and information received by ONC in connection with a claim or suggestion of possible information blocking are generally protected from disclosure under the Freedom of Information Act.
+By law, information received by ONC in connection with a claim or suggestion of possible information blocking that could identity who submitted the claim is exempt from mandatory disclosure under the Freedom of Information Act.

 ONC has authority to review claims of possible information blocking against health IT developers of certified health IT that may constitute a non-conformity under the ONC Health IT Certification Program.
 Separately, the HHS OIG has authority to investigate claims of possible information blocking across all types of actors: health care providers, health information networks and health information exchanges, and health IT developers of certified health IT.